 During the massage, your feedback is just as important.
 A simple, “That pressure is perfect,” or, “Could you go a little lighter there?” makes a world of difference.
 Our experienced therapists want you to have the best experience possible, and they rely on your input to customize the session.
 Your comfort is our guide, so always let us know what feels good.

-How to Choose Your Perfect Relaxation Massage
+How to Choose the Best Massage for Your Relaxation Needs

 Finding the right massage isn’t about picking the most popular option—it’s about finding the one that’s perfect for you.
 The best massage for you depends entirely on what you like and what kind of relief you need.
 What sends your best friend into a state of bliss might not be the right fit for your body and mind.